jadonk/cloud9-examples/Grove-Music-Kit-for-Pocket-Beagle.md

 ```

+!!!success
+        Now please turn the rotary angle sensor slowly, and see how the RGB LED changes its color.

 -------------

 ## Lesson – 2.
 Musical Note

 ### Description:

-In this lesson, students can move their hand in front of the ultrasonic sensor, the LCD will show the distance of the hand, and speaker will play different musical note based on different distance.
+In this lesson, students can move their hand in front of the ultrasonic distance sensor, the LCD will show the distance of the hand, and speaker will play different musical note based on different distance.

 ### Hardware Requirement: